HL7/davinci-pct/input/pagecontent/gfe_coordination_overview.md

     * Create GFE Missing Bundles for each incomplete task
     * Create a GFE Collection Bundle containing all GFE Bundle and GFE Missing Bundle resources, and return it in the body of the operation

-8. GFE Coordination Requestor provides the GFE Bundle to the patient directly, or optionally for insured patients, proceeds to the [GFE Submission and AEOB Workflow]( gfe_submission_and_aeob_overview.html) and submits the [GFE Collection Bundle](StructureDefinition-davinci-pct-gfe-collection-bundle.html) to the Payer.
+8. GFE Coordination Requestor provides the [GFE Collection Bundle](StructureDefinition-davinci-pct-gfe-collection-bundle.html) to the patient directlyGFE Coordination Requestor provides the GFE Bundle to the patient directly, or optionally for insured patients, proceeds to the [GFE Submission and AEOB Workflow]( gfe_submission_and_aeob_overview.html) and submits the [GFE Collection Bundle](StructureDefinition-davinci-pct-gfe-collection-bundle.html) to the Payer.
 (If a Coordination Platform submits a GFE Collection Bundle to a payer, it takes on the role of a GFE Submitter acting on behalf of the provider)

 Note: This IG does not require GFE coordination to take place in order for providers to submit GFEs to payers, nor does it require the output of the GFE coordination be submitted to a payer.

+Note: This [GFE Collection Bundle](StructureDefinition-davinci-pct-gfe-collection-bundle.html) should be provided to either the patient or submitted to the payer with the same resources as it was received from the Coordination Platform, including the [GFE Missing Bundle](StructureDefinition-davinci-pct-gfe-missing-bundle.html)s.
+This is important so that the patient can be made aware of any missing estimates when they receive the GFE Collection Bundle or AEOB Bundle.

 9. GFE Coordination Requestor updates the status of each [GFE Contributor Task](StructureDefinition-davinci-pct-gfe-contributor-task.html) to `closed` and uses an HTTP PUT to update the task on the Coordination Platform’s FHIR server.